ErdosBench leaderboard

 Does it produce enough high-quality, review-ready mathematical material to justify expert attention?

-Leaderboard read: GPT-5.5 xhigh is the strongest correctness-adjusted full-run model.
+Leaderboard read: GPT-5.6 Sol xhigh is the strongest correctness-adjusted full-run model so far.

 Proof audits: why raw solved counts are not enough